Simulation Execution and Playback

 + Devices

-The type of Devices is a MultiDeviceStateSeq item.
+The Devices type is MultiDeviceStateSeq item.